 Fluenz uses a methodical, travel-centric approach to teach you how to greet new people, order in restaurants and buy items in convenience stores.
-It covers most of the important content we look for, including reading, writing, comprehension and speaking exercises.
-There aren’t any cultural lessons in the Fluenz curriculum, but you may not need to use your Spanish learning software for that application.
+It covers most of the important content we look for in the best Spanish learning software, including reading, writing, comprehension and speaking exercises.
+There aren’t any cultural lessons in the Fluenz curriculum, but it's got a great emphasis on practical language learning.

 Sonia Gil, one of the creators of Fluenz, serves as your virtual tutor and sets expectations for each lesson.
 In each lesson, you listen to a conversation that includes popular phrases like “I need a cell phone” or “Can I have the check?”
 Afterward, Gil returns to explain the conversation and give context to what you just heard.
 She emphasizes instructions to listen to the sample conversation three times: once with English and Spanish subtitles, once with Spanish subtitles only, and a third time without any subtitles.
 This trains you to hear and see Spanish words, which is necessary for the rest of the course.